openjck/domainspy/README.md

 of the [Namecheap API](https://www.namecheap.com/support/api/intro.aspx).

 Fair warning: I created this project for my own use and probably won't respond to feature requests in a timely manner, if at all.
-I wanted to push the code under an open-source license so that others could learn from it and fork it as needed.
+I wanted to publish the code under an open-source license so that others could learn from it and fork it as needed.
 I couldn't find anything else like this out there.